HollyAutomation/Holly/readme.md

 Retry tests - individual tests can retry as in mocha Retry assertions - tests will wait for assertions to be true Inline snapshots - Jest style toMatchInlineSnapshot
-UI with ability to select test file, test to run, pause, step through, update snapshots

 TODO: